argonne-lcf/user-guides/docs/ai-testbed/sambanova_gen2/job-queuing-and-submission.md

 **NOTE: Run the Python scripts using 'srun' or 'sbatch', to ensure that concurrent jobs do not interfere with each other.**

-**NOTE: There is just one scheduler for all of the SambaNova nodes, e.g., sn30-r4-h2.**
+**NOTE: There is just one scheduler for all of the SambaNova nodes.**

 ## SRun